michaeljeancn/InvestmentTool/README.md

 - [x] Automatically updater - support by Electron, thank you!

 ## Next Steps
-- [ ] Automatically updater - support by Electron, thank you!
 - [ ] Invest time and number recording
 - [ ] Reminder of invest time / date point
 - [ ] Automatically calculator of yield